-During a site upgrade for the State Library, we also identified an opportunity to reimagine their site navigation and information architecture.
-This played a significant role in highlighting and signposting the wealth of information and the Collections available to view - online and in person at the library.
+During a site upgrade for the State Library of South Australia, we identified an opportunity to reimagine their site navigation and information architecture.
+This played a significant role in highlighting and signposting the wealth of information and the Collections available to view–online and in person at the library.

 The result is a modern, engaging and accessible Drupal website that helps visitors easily and quickly find the content they’re looking for.
 We now continue to support the library - ensuring their site remains consistent, secure and reliable.